RESEARCH STARTER

 Overview

 Most of the chemical elements are classified as metals.
 Metals are typically good conductors of heat and electricity and can be shaped into other forms.
 Common examples of metals are gold, iron, and copper.
 Mercury is a metal that exists in liquid form at room temperature.
 Seventeen elements are considered nonmetals.
-These include hydrogen, oxygen, and sulphur.
+These include hydrogen, oxygen, and sulfur.
 Nonmetals also include the noble gases.
 These gases have full outer electron shells, and they are considered very stable.
 Helium and neon are noble gases.
 A group of six elements called metalloids display properties of both metals and nonmetals.
 Silicon is a metalloid.

 An atom or molecule that gains or loses an electron is called an ion.
 Because electrons are negatively charged, an atom or molecule that gains an electron takes on a negative electrical charge.
 Ions with a negative charge are called anions.
 Nonmetals tend to form anions.
 Ions that lose an electron take on a positive charge and are called cations.
 Metals tend to form cations.